 Achieving quality education through DIGITAL PUBLIC INFRASTRUCTURE

 EXISTING CHALLENGES THAT DPI CAN ADDRESS

+중

+8 Ť 18

-37% of adolescents are out of school in Sub-Saharan Africa due to inadequate access to education, including due to stagnation in access to digital learning, as globally one-third of nationally-developed digital systems are outdated and no longer fully functional.
+37% of adolescents

+are out of school in Sub-Saharan Africa due to inadequate access to education, including due to stagnation in access to digital learning, as globally one-third of nationally-developed digital systems are outdated and no longer fully functional.1

-1 in 4 schools globally does not have electricity, highlighting the need to invest in open, interoperable and evolvable DPI for education that can be used by multiple platforms and point solutions to solve for scale, diversity, complexity and device and electricity penetration.
+1 in 4 schools

+globally does not have electricity,2 highlighting the need to invest in open, interoperable and evolvable DPI for education that can be used by multiple platforms and point solutions to solve for scale, diversity, complexity and device and electricity penetration.

-64% of 10-year-olds globally do not meet minimum proficiency levels due to inadequate education.3 Emergent DPI approaches support improved educational outcomes.
+64% of 10-year-olds globally

+do not meet minimum proficiency levels due to inadequate education.3

+Emergent DPI approaches support improved educational outcomes.
 Existing efforts are limited to discovery networks (DIKSHA), verification systems (OpenCerts), and data sharing to improve planning and resource management (educational DPI based on DHIS2).
 These improve access to quality education.
 More educational DPI is necessary to amplify traditional learning systems.

+Example of DPI's potential

+DIGITAL INFRASTRUCTURE FOR

+KNOWLEDGE SHARING (DIKSHA)

+DPI STAGE -

-Example of DPI's potential DIGITAL INFRASTRUCTURE FOR KNOWLEDGE SHARING (DIKSHA) DPI STAGE DIKSHA is a DPI operated by the Indian Government that provides over 180 million students with educational resources.
-Built on the open-source building blocks of the DPG Sunbird ED, it supports value-added applications using its ADIc DIKSHA has expanded access to quality educational content, streamlined teaching processes and made customizable resources widely available to learners and teachers.
+DIKSHA is a DPI operated by the Indian Government that provides over 180 million students with educational resources.^{4, 5} Built on the open-source building blocks of the DPG Sunbird ED, it supports value-added applications using its APIs.^{6,7}

+DIKSHA has expanded access to quality educational content, streamlined teaching processes and made customizable resources widely available to learners and teachers.
 Its open aggregated content structure enables collaborative learning and teaching resources, eliminating duplication of effort and generating customizable content.
-With 11,000 contributors and 10,000 courses, DIKSHA has welcomed over 168 million course enrolments.
-It eliminates disparities in access by offering multilingual content in 30+ languages and provides assistive tools for the differently-abled.
+With 11,000 contributors and 10,000 courses, DIKSHA has welcomed over 168 million course enrolments.4 It eliminates disparities in access by offering multilingual content in 30+ languages and provides assistive tools for the differently-abled.5

-95% cost reduction in the training of three million teachers at quadrupled speed, enabling undisrupted quality education during the COVID-19 pandemic Sources: (1) UNESCO, Global Education Monitoring Report, 2020; UNICEF, Press Release, 2022; (2) UN, UN SDG progress report, 2022; (3) UNICEF, Press Release, 2022; (4) DIKSHA, Dashboard; (5) Ministry of Education India, DIKSHA - Learnings from India Experience, 2021; (6) Sunbird ED, DIKSHA; (7) DIKSHA, DIKSHA OSS
+Sources: (1) UNESCO, Global Education Monitoring Report, 2020; UNICEF, Press Release, 2022; (2) UN, UN SDG progress report, 2022; (3) UNICEF, Press Release, 2022; (4) DIKSHA, Dashboard; (5) Ministry of Education India, DIKSHA - Learnings from India Experience, 2021; (6) Sunbird ED, DIKSHA; (7) DIKSHA, DIKSHA OSS